You searched for: “ancient

 (Modern Latin: chemical element; from Gaulish-Latin, Lutetia, a fortified town of a Gaulish tribe of the Parisii, the ancient name of Paris; rare earth)

-(Latin: to deliberate together, to consider; magistrate in ancient Rome who consulted the Roman Senate)
+(Latin: to deliberate together, to consider; a magistrate in ancient Rome who sought information or advice from the Roman Senate)

 (Gaia, Earth goddess of the ancient Greeks, she was called Gaea, Terra Mater, "Earth Mother" by the Romans; third planet from the sun)